The Pre-Action Protocol for the Resolution of Clinical Disputes

 NHS complaints procedure

-For patients who feel that the health provider has been negligent, but either do not want to seek compensation, or have not suffered a loss as a result of the alleged negligence, it may be appropriate to follow the NHS Complaints Procedure.
-This is intended to ensure patients are given an explanation of why the care they have received has resulted in a particular outcome.
-Whilst patients cannot be compensated under this procedure, for some people a simple explanation and an apology is sufficient recompense.
+The NHS Complaints Procedure is intended to ensure patients are given an explanation as to why the care they have received has resulted in a particular outcome.
+While patients cannot be compensated under this procedure, for some a simple explanation and an apology is sufficient.

 The complaints procedure is also helpful for people who are thinking about making a clinical negligence compensation claim and would like further information about the care they received.